leafo/lapis/docs/lua_getting_started.md

 })
 ```

+> You can read more about configurations on the [Configurations and
+> Environments guide][3].

-The `development` environment is what is loaded automatically when `lapis
+The `development` environment is used and loaded automatically when `lapis
 server` is run with no additional arguments.
 (And `lapis_environment.lua`
 doesn't exist)